citp/news-disinformation-study/schemasDocumentation.md

            * `pol-page-classifier`: an integer representing the result of the classifier that looks for political news-related articles.
         * `shareAudience`: the target audience of the share on the social media platform.
         * `categorySharesCount`: the number of shares of content in this category was shared.
+        * `"categoryVisitAttention"`: for shared links that were also visited, the sum of time spent on the page during the visit.
+        * `"categoryVisitsInPageNavigationCount" : the number of shared links that were also visited.
+        * `"categoryVisitsInHistoryCount" : the number of shared links that appeared in the browsing history.

 ## `newsAndDisinfo.linkExposure`
 This section of the ping contains a list links seen by the user, only including links to domains known to be sources of news or health information.